oprypin/crsfml/docs/tutorials/network/ftp.md

 ## The FTP client class

-The class provided by CrSFML is [Ftp]({{book.api}}/Ftp.html) (surprising, isn't it?).
+The class provided by CrSFML is [SF::Ftp][] (surprising, isn't it?).
 It's a client, which means that it can connect to an FTP server, send commands to it and upload or download files.

-Every method of the [Ftp]({{book.api}}/Ftp.html) class wraps an FTP command, and returns a standard FTP response.
+Every method of the [SF::Ftp][] class wraps an FTP command, and returns a standard FTP response.
 An FTP response contains a status code (similar to HTTP status codes but not identical), and a message that informs the user of what happened.
-FTP responses are encapsulated in the [Ftp::Response]({{book.api}}/Ftp/Response.html) class.
+FTP responses are encapsulated in the [SF::Ftp::Response][] class.

 ```crystal
 ftp = SF::Ftp.new